QARANC.co.uk Find Extra Work

 Queen Victoria

-Her Majesty Queen Victoria visited the hospital in March 1900 and was so impressed with the care and treatments of soldiers that she honoured the hospital with royal status and patronage.
+Her Majesty Queen Victoria visited in March 1900 and was so impressed with the care and treatments of soldiers that she honoured it with royal status and patronage.
 However Juliet Piggott in her book Queen Alexandra's Royal Army Nursing Corps (Famous Regts.
-S) considers that the Royal prefix may have been bestowed on Herbert Hospital some years later because an invitation card from the visit of King Edward VII and Queen Alexandra on the 16 February 1903 does not mention the Royal Herbert Hospital but just the Herbert Hospital.
+S) considers that the Royal prefix may have been bestowed some years later because an invitation card from the visit of King Edward VII and Queen Alexandra on the 16 February 1903 does not mention the Royal Herbert Hospital but just the Herbert Hospital.
 The name is also written as this on the Court Circular that was issued by Buckingham Palace.

 Queen Victoria was in a wheelchair at the time of her 1900 visit and gave patients on the surgical wards that she visited posies from Frogmore.